AlCodeTrader/SupportResistance/README.md

 # Automated Support and Resistance Detection in PYTHON for Financial Trading
 # from https://www.youtube.com/watch?v=aJ8Og-iLaas&t=235s

-## Algorithmic Trading tutorials for Forec, Stocks and other financial trading
+## Algorithmic Trading tutorials for Forex, Stocks and other financial trading